groundwater/Scala-HBase/README.md

 1. The entire transaction is pre-written

-    The transaction object is encoded as a byte stream and recorded in a special row `transaction.<timestamp>.uid`.
-Column `buffer` encodes the transaction object.
-The column `status` encodes the global status of the transaction.
+    The transaction is encoded as a byte stream and recorded in a special row `transaction.<timestamp>` with two columns, `buffer` and `status`.

+    The column `buffer` holds the transaction object, while `status` holds the global status of the transaction.

-    Set status to `0-WRITTEN`
+    After the transaction is written, the global status is set to `0-WRITTEN`

 2. Lock all keys listed by mutations or assertions

     Keys are locked by a checkAndPut to a special lock column.
-    Given any key `x` the lock column is `x_lock`.
+    Given any column-key `x` the lock column is `x_lock`.

+    Any value in `x_tag` indicates the column is locked.
+    Transactions should write their timestamp to the lock column, so a locked cell can always be associated to a transaction.

-    Any value means the column is locked.
-The tag value should be the uid of the transactions row.
-Transactions must respect existing locks and either wait or abort in such a case.
+    Transactions must respect other locks and either wait or abort when required lock is encountered.

-    Set the global status to `1-LOCKED`
+    After all locks are set change the global status to `1-LOCKED`

 3. Run all assertions

-    Remember that any asserted cells must be locked in the previous stage.
-Assertions that fail must abort the transaction.
+    Remember that a transaction must lock any cells required by the list of `Assertion`s.

+    Should any assertions fail the transaction must aborted, and all locks released safely.

-    Set the global status to `2-ASSERTED`
+    If all assertions succeed, set the global status to `2-ASSERTED`

 4. Mutate values

     By now, if the transaction should halt due to a crash, recovery software should complete the transaction during recovery.

-    Since HBase never over-writes old values, data is never really lost except during a compactions.
-Just for safety, tag the old version by putting its timestamp into `x_tag`.

-    Put the new value.
+    Apply all mutations.

+    Non-crash errors that occur at this stage, such as IOExceptions the transaction must still be completed.
+Although it is possibly to recover the old atomic state.

-    Once all values are inserted, set the global status to `3-PUT`
+    Once all values are mutated, set the global status to `3-MUTATED`

-5. Cleanup

-    The transaction is done, but the safety measures must be cleaned up gracefully.

-    Clear all `x_tag` values then set the global status to `4-CLEANING`.

-6. Unlock
+5. Unlock

     Unlock all the cells.
-An unloced cell sboudl be immediately available
+An unlocked cell should be immediately available
     for another transaction, even before the rest of the cells are unlocked.

-    After all tags are unlocked, set the global status to `5-COMPLETE`
+    After all tags are unlocked, set the global status to `4-COMPLETED`

-Cleanup of transaction rows can be done at the discression of the administrators.
+Cleanup of transaction rows can be done at the discretion of the administrators.

 ## Discussion ##

-I'm not sure if the `x_tag` is necessary.
-Certainly HBase makes it easier to recover from transactions by never deleting old data.

 I'd like to point out again that this is not intended to be a high-performance addition to HBase.
 Rather, should you build 90% of your application in HBase